mvolkmann/MyUnixEnv/notes/Go06-Concurrency.md

   mutex.Unlock() // finished using the slice
 }

-// addString adds a string to the slice a given number of times. func addStrings(s string, count int) {
+// addStrings adds a string to the slice a given number of times. func addStrings(s string, count int) {
   for n := 0; n < count; n++ {
     addString(s)